oneeve8/kobble-data/content/tutorialnarrative3.md

 Planning how you want to organise your work, might take a little thought.
 And each person likes to organise their information differently.
 That’s why Kobble was designed to be as versatile as possible.
 So, if you change your mind, you can always copy or move anything where you want it.

-Keep in mind that if you plan on sharing your work with others, that your information in Kobble can be shared in groups of items in the form of either a channel or a track.
+Keep in mind that if you plan on sharing your work with others, that your information in Kobble can be shared in groups of items contained in either a channel or a track.

 Another icon is a folder.
 Tapping the folder will open or close it.
 The folder must be open in order to move content into  it.